Sarama Resources Hits More Gold Outside Mineral Resource

 Significant New Oxide-Hosted Mineralisation Intersected in Footwall of MC Prospect

-PERTH, October 5, 2022 - Sarama Resources Ltd. ("Sarama" or the "Company") (ASX:SRR), (TSXV:SWA) is pleased to announce that exploration drilling at its 100%-owned(4) Sanutura Project (the "Project") has intersected new mineralisation in the footwall region of the MC Prospect.
+PERTH, October 6, 2022 - Sarama Resources Ltd. ("Sarama" or the "Company") (ASX:SRR, TSX-V:SWA) is pleased to announce that exploration drilling at its 100%-owned(4) Sanutura Project (the "Project") has intersected new mineralisation in the footwall region of the MC Prospect.
 The mineralisation is located near-surface in oxide material outside the current Mineral Resource and has potential to enhance open pit stripping ratios in any eventual mine development.
 Sarama intends to pursue further growth in these areas in upcoming drill programs.

 The reported drilling totals 2,200m and represents the fourth area of new mineralisation discovered in the ongoing +50,000m program, which has been designed to increase the oxide component of the Project's 0.6Moz Au (Indicated) plus 2.3Moz Au (Inferred)(1) Mineral Resource.